MaastrichtU-CDS/pht_vantage6-0.2.4/README.md

 * Access to the internet and/or central server

 #Testing
-1. Test if server fixtures and api are correctly working. [adminQuery](https://gitlab.com/UM-CDS/pht/vantage6-0.2.4/-/blob/master/Installation/test/adminQuery.ipynb)
+1. Test if server fixtures and api are correctly working.
+Refer to the jupyter notebook [adminQuery](https://gitlab.com/UM-CDS/pht/vantage6-0.2.4/-/blob/master/Installation/test/adminQuery.ipynb)
-2. Test to post a distributed task. [addtask](https://gitlab.com/UM-CDS/pht/vantage6-0.2.4/-/blob/master/Installation/test/addTask.ipynb)
+2. Test to post a distributed task.
+Refer to the jupyter notebook [addtask](https://gitlab.com/UM-CDS/pht/vantage6-0.2.4/-/blob/master/Installation/test/addTask.ipynb)